influx6/grid/readme.md

 #Plug
- Plug is a [flux](http://facebook.github.io/react/blog/2014/05/06/flux.html) is a simple framework that provides a simpler idea mix on the unidirectional flow of data to create reusable cmponents for task delegation.
+ Plug is a [flux](http://facebook.github.io/react/blog/2014/05/06/flux.html)based framework with differences in certain areas, that provides a simpler mix on the unidirectional flow of data to create reusable components for task delegation.

 [NPM Version][npm-url]

-Plug is based on flux, it is an idea on evolving the unidirectional data flow into a more flexible,composable paradigm that suits well to a messaging pattern or a task pattern.
+Plug is based on flux as a derivative evolution, it is an idea on evolving the unidirectional data flow into a more flexible,composable paradigm that suits well to a messaging pattern or a task pattern.
 Plug brings into flux a concept that both allows the generalization of core functionality into atomic units and allows these units to behave in a manner of tasks providers and reply generators, i.e using message tagging,we can build complex systems that depending on the data within the unidirectional stream, will perfom the specified task and generate a reply data if necessary.
-Plug evolves towards the graphical programming approach which is its final goals.
+Main plans for Plug is to evolves towards the graphical programming framework of composable systems, which is its final goal.

 ##Comparing Plug and Facebook React
- Plug goal is simple and thats the creation of a consistent, api that moves from just the ideas of stores but rather asynchronouse and sychronouse job networks,it is an approach to solving the same problem as Flow Based Programming using the flux pattern.
-But extend that ability to allow natural task streams and natural task reactors that handle those tasks.
-It allows composition of small atomic unit to create larger ones (i.e compose plugs that do a single task well and combine them into a gigantic network that can perform even more complex task).
-Plug and Facebook only similarity is on the unidirectional flow of data and the concepts more divergent from that point on.
+ Plug's goal is the creation of a consistent api that moves from just the ideas of stores and actions to job/task networks,it is an approach to solving the same problem as Flow Based Programming but using the flux pattern.
+But it extends the ability to allow natural task streams and natural task reactors that handle those tasks.
+It allows composition of small atomic unit to create larger ones (i.e compose plugs that do a single task well and combine them into a gigantic network that can perform even more complex tasks).
+Plug and Facebook React only similarity is on the unidirectional flow of data and actions, the concepts move more divergent from that point on.

 ## Tasks and Replies

 ### Tasks
-  Tasks are what i called the job packet, because the tell the plugs listening that there is work to be done and in need of a plug capapble of doing that job, usually plugs identify tasks they can handle by a 'String' or 'Regular Expression' or 'Function' passed to them at construction stage and if these tasks match, they then handle
+  Tasks are what we call the job packet, because it tells the plugs listening that there is work to be done and in need of a plug capable of doing that job, usually plugs identify tasks they can handle by a 'String' or 'Regular Expression' or 'Function' passed to them at construction stage and if these tasks match, they then process it.

 ## Patterns with Flux